marlinprotocol/oyster-serverless-devtools/README.md

 ### Deploy

 Deployment script can be found at `script/deploy/UserSample.ts`.
-Make sure to set existent Relay and USDC contract addresses in the script.
+In the script, replace the values of the `relayAddress` and `usdcToken` variables with the addresses of the [already deployed Relay and USDC contracts](https://docs.marlin.org/learn/contracts), respectively.
 Here are the steps to deploy the contract on Arbitrum Sepolia Testnet.

 Create an account using [metamask wallet](https://support.metamask.io/getting-started/getting-started-with-metamask/#how-to-install-metamask).
 Then, select Arbitrum Sepolia as network on Metamask extension.
 Get some Arbitrum Sepolia ETHs using [faucet](https://faucets.chain.link/sepolia).
 Make sure that account private key is accessible.